Abadan-Chala/visit-oromia-reactJS-tailwind/README.md

 ## Features

-- User-friendly interface for exploring Oromia's attractions.
+- User-friendly interface for exploring Oromia's attractions tourism.
-- User authentication with a registration and login system.
+- tourist authentication with a registration and login system.
 - Responsive design for seamless access on mobile devices.
 - Dynamic content management using React components.
 - Beautifully styled using Tailwind CSS for a modern look.